 The free downloadable form that we have supplied on this page will allow parents to score their child’s symptoms on a daily basis.
 You can download this form by clicking on “Patient Information Leaflet” above or by clicking on the following link; PANDAS symptom monitoring chart.
 This scoring sheet also allows parents to add detail such as whether or not a child is receiving antibiotics or anti-inflammatories.
 This information is invaluable in assessing the patients that we see using the Children’s e-Hospital on-line service but can also be used to help parents with any health professionals they see.
 If you need any support in using this tool please conact us at: firstname.lastname@example.org

-Please email email@example.com to obtain the password to access the document (You will need to provide proof of your professional medical status)
+Please email email@example.com to obtain the password to access the documents (You will need to provide proof of your professional medical status)

 Treatment can be divided into several stages which are described below.